 8.0 Cloud Migration & Hybrid Architecture (10%)

-Although this section is weighted at only 10% but throughout the exam you might encounter multiple scenarios based questions that talk about Hybrid Architecture where AWS VPC is connected to your corporate data-center through a VPN tunnel.
+Although this section is weighted at only 10%, throughout the exam you might encounter multiple scenarios based questions that talk about Hybrid Architecture where AWS VPC is connected to your corporate data-center through a VPN tunnel.
 A deep understanding of setting up a VPN tunnel using Virtual Private Gateway & Customer Gateway using either static routing or dynamic BGP routing is required.
-There can be some scenarios where your knowledge will be checked on when to use static vs dynamic routing, when & where to use DirectConnect service etc.
+There can be some scenarios where your knowledge will be checked on when to use static vs dynamic routing, when & where to use DirectConnect service.
+For example, the use case might involve VPN connections as well as DirectConnect and how would one divide traffic among both.

-In addition there could be use cases about migrating in-house application stack to cloud while minimizing the downtime using strategies like replicating your in-house database to the cloud using data-pipeline or other third party tools before the scheduled time window to perform switchover etc.
+In addition to this, there could be use cases about migrating of in-house application stack to Cloud while minimizing the downtime using strategies like replicating your in-house database to the cloud using data-pipeline, DMS or other third party tools before the scheduled time window to perform switchover, etc. Use cases involving VM export-import and read replica for your DB which is running on premises to RDS.
+Understanding of Storage gateway cached volumes and gateway stored volume is also required.

 Here is some additional information that can help while planning for this exam.